carloszaep/Soccer-Game/README.md

 Contributing
 If you'd like to contribute to Soccer Game, please open an issue or submit a pull request on the GitHub repository.

-License
-Soccer Game is licensed under the ISC License.
-See LICENSE.md for details.